-The contract is between the Company and the client ("the client" and “you” in these conditions), being any person travelling or intending to travel on a tour operated by the Company including any person who is added or substituted after booking.
+The contract is between the Company and you (“Explore Worldwide” and “you” in these conditions), being any person travelling or intending to travel on a trip operated by us including any person who is added or substituted after booking.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England, Wales, Scotland and Northern Ireland only.
 No employee of the Company other than a director has authority to vary or omit any of these terms.
 No promise of a discount or refund will be binding on us unless confirmed by us in writing.

-a) they have read and accepted our booking conditions and general information pages, contained in our brochure and/or on our website.
+a) they have read and accepted our Booking Conditions and information pages contained in our brochure and/or on our website.

 b) they appreciate and accept the risks involved in adventure travel.

-c) they do not suffer from any pre-existing medical condition or disability which may prevent them from actively participating in the tour – if any person suffers from any medical condition or disability which will or may affect their tour arrangements, please contact us before making your booking as referred to in clause 10 below so that we can advise.
+c) they do not suffer from any pre-existing medical condition or disability which may prevent them from actively participating in the trip.
+If any person suffers from any medical condition or disability which will or may affect their trip arrangements, please contact us before making your booking to discuss your requirements.

-The balance of all monies due, must be received by the Company or their authorised travel agent not later than 100 days before the start of your tour.
-For certain tours, full payment must be received at an earlier stage before the start of your tour.
-You will be advised at the time of booking when this is the case.
-In the case of non-payment of the balance by the due date, the Company reserves the right to treat your booking as cancelled and cancellation charges will apply.
-You can pay the deposit and full amount by cheque, credit or debit card.
+The balance of all monies due must be received by us or our authorised travel agent not later than 120 days before the start of your trip.
+For certain trips, full payment must be received sooner.
+We will tell you at the time of booking when this is the case.
+If you don’t pay your balance by the due date, we reserve the right to treat your booking as cancelled and cancellation charges will apply.
+Any monies paid by you to an authorised travel agent for trips operated by us are held by the agent on our behalf.
+Deposit and balance payments must be made in the same currency and sufficient payment should be sent to ensure the company receives the total invoiced price as guaranteed.
+You can pay by cheque, credit or debit card.
 We accept Visa and Mastercard.

-a) After a contract has come into existence any requests to change any aspect of your holiday itinerary must be made in writing.
-The Company will make every effort to assist you but cannot guarantee that it will be able to meet such requests. b) An administration fee of £50 per booking plus any additional costs or charges incurred by us or incurred or imposed by any of our suppliers will be charged if a confirmed booking is changed, up to balance due date.
+After a contract has come into existence any requests to change any aspect of your holiday itinerary must be made in writing.
+The Company will make every effort to assist you but cannot guarantee that it will be able to meet such requests.
+An administration fee of £50 per booking plus any additional costs or charges incurred by us or incurred or imposed by any of our suppliers will be charged if a confirmed booking is changed, up to balance due date.
 If we are able to accommodate a request to change to a different holiday or departure date, the price payable will be that applicable to the alternative holiday.
-Thereafter all changes will be treated as cancellations and subject to the charges below. c) If a client is unable to travel, in circumstances which the Company considers reasonable, the booking or that client’s place on the booking may be transferred to another suitable person (introduced by you).
-However the holiday arrangements must remain the same as originally booked.
-If a transfer can be made, an administration charge of £100 per person transferring his/her place if the Company is advised up to your balance due date or £150 per person if advised after your balance due date, together with any costs or charges incurred by us or incurred or imposed by any supplier(s) in making the transfer, must be paid before the transfer can be made.
-Any overdue balance payment must also be received.
-For flight inclusive bookings, you must pay the charges levied by the airline concerned.
-As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the flight / an alternative flight.
+Thereafter all changes will be treated as cancellations and subject to the charges below.

 5. If you cancel your booking

-Should the client wish to cancel, cancellation charges will be imposed.
-These are calculated from the day written or verbal notification is received by the Company or their authorised travel agent as a percentage of the total tour price per person cancelling, excluding any amendment charges and insurance premiums.
-The cancellation charges shown below are those which will apply to most tours.
+Should you wish to cancel, cancellation charges will be imposed.
+These are calculated from the day written or verbal notification is received by us or our authorised travel agent as a percentage of the total trip price per person cancelling, excluding any amendment charges.
+The cancellation charges shown below are those which will apply to most trips.
 However, some suppliers have conditions which require the payment of higher or different charges (including the imposition of 100% cancellation charges well in advance of the normal balance due date) which you will have to pay in the event of cancellation.
-You will be advised at the time of booking if this is the case for your tour.
+You will be advised at the time of booking if this is the case for your trip.

-a) 100 and more days before tour start date – retention of deposit
+a) 100 and more days before trip start date – loss of deposit

-b) 60-99 days before tour start date – 50% or retention of deposit if higher
+b) 60-99 days before trip start date – 50% or loss of deposit if higher

 6. If you have a complaint